hunkim/Wit-Facebook/README.md

 ## Configuration
 ### Wit Setting

 Go to https://wit.ai/home and create a wit app for you.
-See a demo at: https://wit.ai/sungkim/weather/stories.
+Read https://wit.ai/docs/quickstart and see a demo at: https://wit.ai/sungkim/weather/stories.
 Then, go to the setting in your wit app and get the token id.

 ![image](https://cloud.githubusercontent.com/assets/901975/14757067/58f03050-0922-11e6-813d-831df8614303.png)